Nonparametric Link Prediction in Large Scale Dynamic Networks: Conclusions

 \section{Conclusions}

-We proposed a non-parametric model for link prediction in dynamic graphs, and showed that it performs as well as the state of the art for several real-world graphs, and exhibits important advantages over them in the presence of non-linearities such as seasonality patterns.
-We are currently working on longitudinal econometric datasets where seasonality patterns are more marked. \expnp also allows us to incorporate features external to graph topology into the link prediction algorithm, and its asymptotic convergence to the true link probability is guaranteed.
-Together, these make a compelling case for \expnp being a useful tool for link prediction in dynamic graphs.
+In this paper we proposed a nonparametric model (\expnp) for link prediction in dynamic networks, and showed that it performs as well as the state of the art for several real-world graphs, and exhibits important advantages over them in the presence of nonlinearities such as seasonality patterns. \expnp also allows us to incorporate features external to graph topology into the link prediction algorithm, and its asymptotic convergence to the true link probability is guaranteed under our fairly general model assumptions.
+In addition, we show how to make \expnp computationally tractable via the use of locality sensitive hashing.
+Together, these make \expnp a useful tool for link prediction in dynamic networks.